 Brushing removes loose hair, dirt, and debris from the fur while stimulating blood circulation on the skin’s surface.
 It also prevents the matting of the fur, which can cause discomfort and lead to skin infections.

-Cleaning and maintaining the capybara’s feet are also crucial to prevent infections and other foot-related issues.
+Cleaning and maintaining the capybara’s feet are crucial to preventing infections and other foot-related issues.
 Capybaras have webbed feet that are prone to fungal or bacterial infections, especially if they spend a lot of time in wet environments.

-Owners should clean the capybara’s feet regularly using a damp cloth or sponge and dry them thoroughly afterwards.
-They should also inspect the feet for any signs of redness, swelling, or discharge that may indicate an infection.
+Owners should regularly clean the capybara’s feet using a damp cloth or sponge and dry them thoroughly afterward.
+They should also inspect the feet for any signs of redness, swelling, or discharge indicating an infection.

 Keeping a Capybara as a Pet: Pros and Cons